 Example reports by the hour.

 A change to the entire business energy market was introduced in 2015.
 The aim was to move all users to HH meters over the coming years.
-The migration starts with those businesses using 05, 06, 07, and 08 meter numbers.
+The migration started with those businesses using 05, 06, 07, and 08 meter numbers.
 Smaller businesses with 03 and 04 profile classes are set to migrate at a later date, whilst the Maximum Demand meters were due to be all moved over by 2017, there are still some that haven’t yet migrated.

 The regulator Ofgem initiated the P272 legislation change to manage the Balancing and Settlement Code of the electricity used.
 Prior to P272 those meters that aren’t HH settled had prices based upon the yearly usage rather than the time of the demand placed.

 Much like contract renewal, the risks of doing nothing have the greatest consequences.
 You should compare prices from different providers while proactively managing the change of HH settlement.